 The lush island of spice excels when it comes to luxurious and sophisticated resorts.
 Occupying quiet coves and swathes of prime beach, and manicured to perfection, you can find every facility and activity from pampering spas and kids’ clubs to dive schools and golf.
 Hospitality is exceptionally warm in Mauritius, making for a fine holiday, and cuisine is excellent with Creole flavours in evidence.
 It really is a great choice if you simply want to arrive at your resort, switch off and enjoy yourself.

 Mauritius works perfectly on its own as a beach break or in combination with a safari to Southern Africa.
-There are many different holiday combinations available, and a range of different resorts at different price points so please do contact us to discuss options specifically for the time of year you wish to travel.
+There are many different holiday combinations available, and a range of different resorts at different price points with different offers depending on the time of year you're travelling, so please do contact us to discuss options.

 Mauritius is a year-round destination but the subtropical climate is greatly affected by the south-east trade winds so there are pros and cons to all seasons.
 In general the north and west coasts offer the driest and warmest weather on the island.